isc-projects/bind9/doc/notes/notes-9.17.2.rst

 -  A possible deadlock in ``lib/isc/unix/socket.c`` was fixed.
    :gl:`#1859`

--  Previously, ``named`` did not destroy some mutexes and conditional variables in netmgr code, which caused a memory leak on FreeBSD.
+-  Previously, :iscman:`named` did not destroy some mutexes and conditional variables in netmgr code, which caused a memory leak on FreeBSD.
 This has been fixed. :gl:`#1893`